softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/04-migrations/whitepapers/AWS_CAF.md

 License Management - Ability to procure, distribute, and manage the licenses needed for IT systems, services and software.

 ### Platform: Applications and Infrastructure

+Compute Provisioning - Focusing on automating provisioning cloud services for enterprise application requires different skills from those required in provisioning physical hardware.

+Network Provisioning - Providing compute networks for enterprise architectures.
+This change requires new skills and processes to design, implement, and mangage the transition.

+Storage Provisioning - Providing the enterprise with file and block storage over SAN, NAS, and disk drives.

+Database Provisioning - Providing database and database management systems at enterprise scale.

+Systems and Solution Architecture - The capability to define and describe the design of systems.
+Develop new skills to codify architectures and develop new processes for workload optimizations.

+Application Development - Skills in CI/CD are necessary for designing applications that take advantage of cloud services and agility.

+### Security: Risk and Compliance

+Identity and Access Management - Handling access and control within the account.
+The privileges must be given to the user before they can do anything.

+Detective Control - Logging across the system on actions taken and resources within the account.
+This includes centralized logging as well and monitoring solutions to get full visibility into your systems.

+Infrastructure Security - Automate the build, deployment, and operation of security infrastructure.
+Update skills as new features are available within AWS.

+Data Protection - Control how data is accessed and used within the organization.

+Incident Response - The capability to respond, manage, reduce harm, and restore operations during and after an incident.
+Automate incident response and recovery and mitigate portions of disaster recovery.
+Ensure that there is a focus on root cause analysis.

+### Operations: Manage and Scale

+Enabling running, use, operations, and recovery of IT workloads to levels agreed to by business stakeholders.

+Service Monitoring - Ability to detect and respond to issues with the health of IT services and enterprise applications.
+Detection of application health should be a highly automated.

+Application Performance Monitoring - Ability to ensure application performance meets its defined requirements.
+Take full advantage of monitoring resources to understand sizing.

+Resource Inventory Management - Simply management of software through on-demand techniques optimizing license usage.

+Release Management / Change Management - Ability to manage, plan, and schedule changes in the IT environment.
+Take advantage of the CI/CD that the cloud offers with releases and rollbacks.

+Reporting and Analytics - Ensuring compliance, ongoing analysis and reporting of performance against key KPIs such as SLAs and operational level agreements.
+There should be high level of granularity in reporting and analytics.

+Business Continuity / Disaster Recovery - Ability to operate in the event of a significant failure of IT services.
+In addition recover from those failures within the time of parameters defined by the organization.

+IT Service Catalog - The organization's ability to select maintain, advertise, and deliver an SLA or set of IT services.